ministryotech/webdriver/README.md

 * [https://github.com/ministryotech](https://github.com/ministryotech)
 * [https://github.com/tiefling](https://github.com/tiefling)

-Most of our content is stored on both Github and Bitbucket.
+Newer content prefers Github.
+Bitbucket is no longer actively used.

 ### Where can I get it? ###
 You can download the package for this project from any of the following package managers...